 Best Spring Whale Watching

-Our spring whale watching trips (March through May) frequent prime gray whale feeding grounds.
+Our spring whale watching trips (April) frequent prime gray whale feeding grounds.
 The returning gray whales, or "Sounders" spend their days foraging in the waters around Everett and south Whidbey Island.
 A trained eye can see them from miles away as their blows can reach up to 15 feet high!
-Our Everett tours offer the rare opportunity to see these gentle giants feeding in calm, protected waters.
+Our spring Anacortes tours offer the rare opportunity to see these gentle giants feeding in calm, protected waters.
 Photographers often get great shots of flukes, spyhops, and the occasional breach!

 Learn more about the area’s wildlife and scenery.

-The waters surrounding our four departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
-Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds
+The waters surrounding our three departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.